open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 **Success Guarantees**

-* Files from the CDOC2 container are decrypted.
+* Files from the CDOC2 Container are decrypted.

 **Main Success Scenario**

 1. Recipient chooses the CDOC2 Container to be decrypted and specifies the target filename and path for the files.
 2. Client verifies that the header does not exceed the size limit defined by the specification.
 3. Client reads Recipient certificate from the security token.
-4. Client verifies that the container has a record of the Recipient.
+4. Client verifies that the Container has a record of the Recipient.
 5. Client verifies that the Recipient record has a CDOC2 Capsule Server reference.
 6. Client uses Recipient's eID means to authenticate to CCS.
-7. Client sends the CDOC2 Capsule Server the transaction code from the container.
+7. Client sends the CDOC2 Capsule Server the transaction code from the Container.
 8. Client receives a capsule from the CDOC2 Capsule Server.
-9. Client decrypts the encrypted archive in the CDOC2 container using the connected security token.
+9. Client decrypts the encrypted archive in the CDOC2 Container using the connected security token.
-10. Continues with UC.Client.P.04 — Re-encrypt existing CDOC2 container for long-term storage.
+10. Continues with UC.Client.P.04 — Re-encrypt existing CDOC2 Container for long-term storage.

 **Extensions**
 2a.
 Header size is larger than allowed by the specification: